Las Vegas is ready to roll the dice on pre-pandemic normalcy - KION546

 Las Vegas is ready to roll the dice on pre-pandemic normalcy

-As a giant clock counted down to 12:01 Tuesday morning, crowds cheered as downtown Las Vegas reopened completely for the first time in more than a year, with live music and no mask or social distancing required.
+As a giant clock counted down to 12:01 Tuesday morning, crowds cheered the complete reopening of downtown Las Vegas for the first time in more than a year, with live music and no mask or social distancing required.

 “This is rather a historic night in Las Vegas history,” an announcer said over a loudspeaker to a mostly unmasked crowd.